-If this unit is being matched with an approved line set, it must be flushed prior to installation.
+If this unit is being matched with an approved line set that was previously charged with mineral oil, the line set must be flushed prior to installation.
 Take care to empty all existing traps.
 Polyolester (POE) oils are used in OEM units charged with R-454B refrigerant.
 Residual mineral oil can act as an insulator, preventing proper heat transfer.
 It can also clog the expansion device and reduce system performance and capacity.
 Failure to properly flush the system per this instruction and the detailed Installation and Service Procedures manual will void the warranty.